RasPiAI/RasPiAI/README.md

 ### Troubleshooting:

 There is a possibility that the Raspberry Pi will lose its ability to function as an access point after a restart.
 This means that WLAN is no longer provided.
 If this is the case, you must proceed as follows:
    - Check the status of the Raspberry Pi with `iw dev wlan0 info`.
-If the status shows "managed" and not "AP", then the problem exists.
+The problem exists when there is "managed" next to the type instead of "AP".
    - Configure automatic restart of hostapd.
 To do this, "always" must be added to "Restart=" under `sudo nano /lib/systemd/system/hostapd.service` or `sudo nano
      /etc/systemd/system/hostapd.service`.
    - Deactivate the NetworkManager.
 To do this, execute the commands `sudo systemctl stop NetworkManager` and `sudo systemctl disable NetworkManager`.
    - Activate and start hostapd again to reconfigure the services.
 To do this, you must enter the following in sequence: `sudo systemctl stop hostapd`, `sudo systemctl unmask hostapd`, `sudo systemctl enable hostapd` and `sudo systemctl start hostapd`.
    - Reboot the Raspberry Pi with `sudo reboot`.
+   - Check the status of the Raspberry Pi again with `iw dev wlan0 info`.
+Now "AP" should appear next to the type.

 ## How to install ollama 🦙 and open-webui together using docker🐳: